 To Whom It May Concern;

-Jane is a visual person and this was readily apparent sophomore year.
-She has strong observational skills and those skills have continued to grow.
-The studio art classes Jane has taken at Central High School exposes students to a wide variety of media and I was always impressed with how rapidly Jane adapted to new media.
+Jane is a visual person, and this was readily apparent sophomore year.
+She has strong observational skills, and those skills have continued to grow.
+The studio art classes Jane has taken at Central High School expose students to a wide variety of media, and I was always impressed with how rapidly Jane adapted to new media.
 At heart, I believe Janel loves media she can touch and feel, but I was impressed last year with her ability to transfer her skills to design work with Adobe Illustrator.
 Jane designed a series of works last year exploring issues of identity and culture.
-Her work was thoughtful, sensitive, well-crafted and imaginative.
-This series was very instrumental in earning the highest grade possible on her AP 2D Portfolio.
+Her work was thoughtful, sensitive, well-crafted, and imaginative.
+This series was instrumental in earning the highest grade possible on her AP 2D Portfolio.

 Sincerely,